 With this bit of autobiographical context, let me affirm that the foundation for my hope resides in this relentless search for holistic understanding, together with the intention of aligning my personal existence with the greater Whole.
 So here, I take the reader on a journey to Hope, via the winding path of seeking to comprehend the Whole, along with sharing my method for placing my own existence in alignment with the greater Whole.
-For surely there is no better lifejacket than this in this outrageous adventure of life.
-Life is something akin to a river-rafting trip, with calm spaces of floating and gliding, interspersed by dangerous white water rapids, when moment-to-moment survival becomes wildly uncertain.
+For surely there is no better lifejacket in this outrageous adventure of life than orienting one’s being toward the greater Whole.
+Life is something akin to a river-rafting trip, with calm spaces of floating and gliding, interspersed by dangerous white water rapids, when moment-to-moment survival can become uncertain.

 Karen Jaenke, Ph.D. has served as Chair of the Consciousness & Transformative Studies Masters degree program at National University (formerly John F. Kennedy University) since 2013.
 In 2016, she launched and built the online modality for the Consciousness & Transformative Studies program, giving this cutting-edge program global reach.
 In 2021, she added to this leading-edge curriculum a Coach Training Program certified by the International Coaching Federation.
 Formerly, she served as Director of the Ecotherapy Certificate at JFKU (2011-14) and Dissertation Director at the Institute of Imaginal Studies in Petaluma, CA (2001-2008).
 An Executive Editor of ReVision: Journal of Consciousness and Transformation, she has edited journals and published articles on the topics of Imaginal Psychology, Shamanism and the Wounded West, Earth Dreaming, and Places of Hope, well as numerous articles on dreams and consciousness.
 A repeat presenter at the International Association for the Study of Dreams, Society for the Study of Shamanism, and Science and Nonduality conferences, her creative vision synthesizes dreamwork, indigenous ways of knowing, subtle body awareness, living systems theory, and flow states.